 2. Half-Hearted Completion of Earlier SMS Program Activities

-Top management expects results, especially when they are expected to comply with regulatory requirements.
+Top management expects results, especially when they are expected to comply with SMS regulatory requirements.

 Example: "Conduct a gap analysis" is a Phase 1 SMS implementation activity.

-Reviewing the blueprints of airline or airport safety management systems should become an annual activity for safety management teams.
+Reviewing the blueprints of aviation safety management systems should become an annual activity for safety management teams.
 How else will the organization stay on track?
 Use your implementation plan as your road map.